xswitch/odin_weather/README.md

 >>> on click choose that one, on enter choose top one

 > Send half for forecast/ hourly / daily / details and a more menu

+function for changing tab - save button to variable - check if pressed button = variable, if not change and change class of previous active and new active. function for displaying daily function for displaying details add a more menu
+Create arrows for scrolling through hourly